Progxy/imageReader/README.md

 Supports only PPM file type on writing mode.

-NOTE: to understand how to use this library look the example (image.c) where is implemented a simple image viewer (for LINUX).
+NOTE: to understand how to use this library use as a reference the example in `image.c`, where is implemented a simple image viewer (for LINUX) using `gtk`.

 NOTE: the library is OS independent.